Brandon Lowe Player Props: Rays vs. Rangers

 Brandon Lowe At The Plate

-- Lowe is batting .209 with nine doubles, a triple, nine home runs and 29 walks.
+- Lowe is hitting .206 with nine doubles, a triple, nine home runs and 29 walks.

-- Lowe has had at least one RBI in 28.1% of his games this year (16 of 57), with two or more RBI 11 times (19.3%).
-He has also accounted for three or more of his team's runs in three contests.
+- Lowe has driven home a run in 16 games this year (27.6%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.